 AMP is party to a Credit Agreement, dated as of May 3, 2017 (the "Line of Credit"), with a syndicate of commercial banks led by Royal Bank of Canada, with a total available line of \$600 million, which total availability, subject to certain conditions, may be increased to \$850 million.
 The current expiration date of the Line of Credit is May 2, 2022.
 AMP may, subject to certain limitations, borrow directly on the Line of Credit or request the issuance of letters of credit against the Line of Credit to support its operations, to provide interim financing for its projects and to pay its obligations to TEA, TEA Solutions, AMPT and HCI, including capital contributions and guarantees.
-As of October 1, 2019, approximately \$266.5 million had been drawn or reserved on the Line of Credit, approximately \$245.9 million of which is supported by Member commitments, such as the draws on the Line of Credit used to finance payments made in accordance with power purchase agreements and those evidenced as subordinated obligations and issued from time-to-time under the Indenture and comparable draws on the Line of Credit used to refund obligations or provide working capital for other AMP projects.
-See "-OTHER PROJECTS - JV 2, 4, 5 and 6; Combustion Turbine Project", "- AMPGS", "- Combined Hydroelectric Projects", "- Meldahl Hydroelectric Project", "- Greenup Hydroelectric Project", "- Solar Electricity Prepayment Project" and "- Napoleon Solar Project" below.
+As of September 1, 2021, approximately \$194.2 million had been drawn or reserved on the Line of Credit, approximately \$157.7 million of which is supported by Member commitments, such as the draws on the Line of Credit that are evidenced as subordinated obligations and issued from time-to-time under the Indenture and comparable draws on the Line of Credit used to refund obligations or provide working capital for other AMP projects.
+See "-Other Projects - JV 2, 4, 5 and 6; Combustion Turbine Project", "- AMPGS", "- Combined Hydroelectric Projects", "- Meldahl Hydroelectric Project", "- Greenup Hydroelectric Project", "- Solar Electricity Prepayment Project" and "-Napoleon Solar Project" below.
+Subsequent to September 1, 2021, AMP made a draw on the Line of Credit in the amount of \$168,500,000 to make a loan, evidenced by a note constituting a Subordinate Obligation under the Indenture, to provide funds to refund the Series 2019A Bonds on September 9, 2021.

-In respect of its obligations to TEA, AMP has executed guarantees for TEA (the "TEA Guarantees") in the aggregate amount of approximately \$84 million, including \$50 million to support business growth and trading relating to TEA's California Community Aggregation ("CAA") program that provides for TEA or others to supply electricity to communities that were previously served by investor owned utilities.
+In respect of its obligations to TEA, AMP has executed guarantees for TEA (the "TEA Guarantees") in the aggregate amount of approximately \$59 million, including \$25 million to support business growth and trading relating to TEA's California Community Aggregation ("CCA") program that provides for TEA or others to supply electricity to communities that were previously served by investor owned utilities.
 AMP reserves amounts on its Line of Credit in the event that the TEA Guarantees are triggered.
-Such amounts, except for the TEA Guarantee relating to CAA, are included in the amounts detailed in the preceding paragraph.
+Such amounts, except for the TEA Guarantee relating to CCA, are included in the amounts detailed in the preceding paragraph.